f4b6a3/tsid-creator/README.md

 The time component is the count of milliseconds since 2020-01-01 00:00:00 UTC.

-The random component has 2 sub-parts:
+The Random component has 2 sub-parts:

 - Node ID (0 to 20 bits)
 - Counter (2 to 22 bits)

 The counter bit length depends on the node identifier bit length.
 If the node identifier bit length is 10, the counter bit length is limited to 12.
-In this example, the maximum node identifier value is 2^10 = 1024 and the maximum counter value is 2^12 = 4096.
-So the maximum TSIDs that can be generated per millisecond is about 4 thousand.
+In this example, the maximum node identifier value is 2^10-1 = 1023 and the maximum counter value is 2^12-1 = 4095.
+So the maximum TSIDs that can be generated per millisecond is 4096.

-In the generator `TsidFactory` the node identifier uses 10 bits of the random component by default.
+The node identifier uses 10 bits of the random component by default in the `TsidFactory`.
 It's possible to adjust the node bit length to a value between 0 and 20.
 The counter bit length is affected by the node bit length.

 This is the default TSID structure: